bduggan/raku-webservice-nominatim/README.md

 The base URL for the Nominatim API.
 Defaults to `https://nominatim.openstreetmap.org`.

-ua
---

-The [HTTP::Tiny](https://raku.land/zef:jjatria/HTTP::Tiny) user agent object.
-Defaults to a new instance of `HTTP::Tiny` with the agent string set to `Raku WebService::Nominatim`.

 email
 -----

 The email address to use in the `email` query parameter.
-This is optional, but recommended if you are sending a lot of requests.
+Optional, but recommended if you are sending a lot of requests.

 debug
 -----

-If set to a true value, the `debug` query parameter will be set to `1` in all requests.
-In this case, the response will be HTML (not JSON).
+Optionally send send debug => 1 in search requests.
+Responses will be HTML.

 dedupe
 ------

-If set to a true value, the `dedupe` query parameter will be set to `1` in search requests.
+Optionally send dedupe => 1 to search request.

 METHODS
 =======